 - 6 oz assorted mushrooms such as cremini, shiitake or oyster

 - 1 clove garlic minced

 - ½ cup part-skim ricotta

-- 3 tbsp chopped fresh flat-leaf parsley, plus more for garnish
+- 3 tablespoon chopped fresh flat-leaf parsley plus more for garnish

 - 1 pkg (12 oz) square wonton wrappers